 This course is comprised of two parts.

-The first covers the rights and duties, the functions and responsibilities, of a company secretary including such topics as communications, report writing and defamation (the general area of law previously referred to as libel and slander).
-The second relates more specifically to company formation and administration with considerable emphasis upon those advanced aspects of company law which are of particular interest and concern to company secretaries.
+The first relates to company formation and administration with considerable emphasis upon those advanced aspects of company law which are of particular interest and concern to company secretaries.
 A thorough treatment of the law of meetings includes such topics as the nature of assemblies, the right of public meeting and of freedom of discussion, together with the body of common law dealing with the convention, constitution and conduct of meetings.